Circle Faux Leather Earrings

 You can find many templates for your earrings on Pinterest and Etsy.
 Many bloggers offer them for free and others are available for sale on the Etsy website.

-For these circle faux leather earrings, I used the following SVG cut file:
+For these circle faux leather earrings, I used the following SVG cut file from GlamGirlsSVG, which is no longer available.

 Open Cricut Design Space and start a new project